UCLA Summer Financial aid is available to eligible UCLA students, including newly admitted students.

 Calculate Potential Summer Aid

-This calculator is intended to estimate awards for students enrolled in UCLA Summer Sessions.
-If you plan to enroll in Summer Travel, Summer Session at another UC, Summer Institute, Education Abroad Program, Freshman/Transfer Summer Program or UCDC Program, the results from the summer calculator will not be accurate.
+The Summer Financial Aid Calculator is intended to ESTIMATE awards for students enrolled in UCLA Summer Sessions.
+If you plan to enroll in Summer Travel, Summer Session at another UC, Summer Institute, Education Abroad Program, Freshman/Transfer Summer Program or UCDC Program, the results from the summer calculator will NOT be accurate.

 Please be advised that you can receive aid for only one summer program.